 His articles have appeared in the American Journal of Sociology, Social Forces, Social Problems, Mobilization, and other scholarly outlets.
 Almeida's books include: Mobilizing Democracy: Globalization and Citizen Protest (Johns Hopkins University Press, 2014); Waves of Protest: Popular Struggle in El Salvador, 1925-2005 (University of Minnesota Press, 2008); and Latin American Social Movements: Globalization, Democratization and Transnational Networks (co-edited with Hank Johnston, 2006).

 His research has been funded by the World Society Foundation, UC MEXUS-CONACYT, UC Pacific Rim, and the Fulbright Faculty Fellowship Program.
 He teaches courses on globalization, formal organizations, sociological theory, environmental sociology, and social movements.
-Almeida serves on the editorial advisory boards of Latin American Perspectives, Mobilization, Research in Political Sociology, and Social Forces.
+Almeida serves on the editorial advisory boards of Latin American Perspectives, Mobilization, Research in Political Sociology, Social Forces, and Sociology of Development.
 He participated as an international election observer for the Central American Free Trade Agreement (CAFTA) referendum in Costa Rica in 2007, the Presidential Elections in El Salvador in 2009, and the Presidential, Parliamentary, and Municipal Elections in Honduras in 2013.
 He is currently the interim Chair of the Social Sciences Graduate Group at UC Merced and Chair Elect of the Political Economy of the World System Section (PEWS) of the American Sociological Association.

 Honors And Awards

 2014 American Sociological Association, Best Article Award, Section on the Political Economy of the World-System (PEWS)